peter88213/nvhelp-en/source/tree_context_menu.rst

 -  Location lists are merged.
 -  Item lists are merged.
 -  Arc assignments are merged.
--  Turning point associations are moved to the joined section, if any.
+-  Plot point associations are moved to the joined section, if any.
 -  Section durations are added.